Precise Runtime Analysis for Plateau Functions: Introduction

-\textbf{Our results:} Our main result is a very general analysis of how the simplest mutation-based evolutionary algorithm, the \OPO, optimizes the $n$-dimensional plateau function with plateau parameter $k \in \N$.
+\textbf{Our results:} Our main result is a very general analysis of how the simplest mutation-based evolutionary algorithm, the \oea, optimizes the $n$-dimensional plateau function with plateau parameter $k \in \N$, which is considered as a constant and does not depend on $n$ when $n$ tends to the positive infinity.
 We allow the algorithm to use any unbiased mutation operator (including, e.g., one-bit flips, standard bit mutation with an arbitrary mutation rate, or the fast mutation operator of~\cite{doerr-fast-ga}) as long as the operator flips exactly one bit with probability $\omega(n^{-\frac{1}{2k - 2}})$.
 This assumption is natural, but also ensures that the algorithm can reach all points on the plateau.
 Denoting the number of bits flipped in an application of this operator by the random variable~$\alpha$, we prove that the expected optimization time (number of fitness evaluations until the optimum is visited) is

 This result, tight apart from lower order terms only, is remarkable in several respects.
 It shows that the performance depends very little on the particular mutation operator, only the probability to flip between $1$ and $k$ bits has an influence.
 The absolute runtime is also surprising --- it is the size of the plateau times the waiting time until we flip between $1$ and $k$ bits.